wadqc/WAD_Interface/README.md

 WAD_Interface
 ============

-Bundle of website and create_databases
+Bundle of website and create_databases.

+See https://github.com/wadqc/WAD_Documentatie/wiki for (DUtch) info.